-Scarlett Johansson stars as an unnamed alien, a cross between a Stepford wife and a Pussycat Doll, who has landed in Glasgow to consume the souls of lonely men.
-In the best of the film’s innovations, hidden cameras follow Scarlett around the city centre- all conversations she has are with locals who inexplicably don’t recognise her (but then again, who would expect to see one of the world’s most famous actresses walking through a crowded shopping centre in Scotland?) and her co-stars are mostly people picked up off the street who didn’t realize they were initially being filmed.
-I began to become reminded of Steve Martin comedy “Bowfinger”, where he plays the producer of a film whose main star is unaware that he’s even in it.
+Scarlett Johansson stars as an unnamed alien who has landed in Glasgow to consume the souls of lonely men.
+In the best of the film’s innovations, hidden cameras follow Scarlett around the city centre- all conversations she has are with locals who inexplicably don’t recognise her (but then again, who would expect to see one of the world’s most famous actresses walking through a crowded shopping centre in Scotland?) and her co-stars are mostly people picked up off the street who didn’t realise they were initially being filmed.
+I began to become reminded of Steve Martin comedy Bowfinger, where he plays the producer of a film whose main star is unaware that he’s even in it.

-The normality of the British high street is changed considerably when placing Scarlett in the centre of it- it soon becomes as alien to us as it does to her character.
+The normality of the British high street is changed considerably when placing Johansson in at its centre, becoming as alien to us as it does to her character.
 Rather oddly, the film has been marketed as an erotic thriller – and although there is nudity (including not one but two full erect penises, a rare sight in mainstream cinema) it’s too surreal to appease anybody looking for that sort of thing.
 For example, one of the victims (and one of the few professional actors involved in the project) has a facial disfigurement, and he wants to interrupt any sexual activity in order to go to Tesco.
 Basic Instinct this is not.

-Although the review you are reading is brimming with ecstatic praise, it should be noted that there are frequent moments in the film that just don’t work- for example the opening “creation” sequence looks like a poundstretcher reimagining of Kubrick’s “2001” (one of many nods to Kubrick throughout, most notably including frequent extreme close-up shots of eyeballs).
+Although the review you are reading is brimming with ecstatic praise, it should be noted that there are frequent moments in the film that just don’t work, for example the opening “creation” sequence which looks like a poundstretcher reimagining of Kubrick’s 2001.
 Yet the film is so uncompromising in bringing this vision to the screen that any flaws the film has end up working in its favour.